mccurcio/mccurcio/README.md

 - I can be reached at: *matt.curcio.ri [@] gmail.com*

-- You may also find more information at his [GitHub Page](https://mccurcio.github.io/)
+- You may also find my code snippets and other information at: [GitHub Page](https://mccurcio.github.io/)

 ---